Isomux Design and Architecture

 Mobile app

-There's no native app yet, but I use an Iphone/safari feature that gets 80% of the way there:
+There's no native app yet, but the browser's PWA install feature gets 90% of the way there:

 QoL Features